-Human and Animal Toxicology: Possible health hazards as derived from human data, animal studies, or from the results of studies with similar compounds are presented. $\underline{LD}{50}$ : Lethal Dose (solids & liquids) that kills 50% of the exposed animals. $LC{50}$ : Lethal Concentration (gases) that kills 50% of the exposed animals. ppm: Concentration expressed in parts of material per million parts of air or water. $\underline{mg/m}^3$ : Concentration expressed in weight of substance per volume of air. $\underline{mg/kg}$ : Quantity of material, by weight, administered to a test subject, based on their body weight in kg. $\underline{TDLo}$ : Lowest dose to cause a symptom. $\underline{TDLo}$ , Lowest concentration to cause a symptom. $\underline{TDLo}$ , and $\underline{LDo}$ , or $\underline{TC}$ , $\underline{TCLo}$ , $\underline{LCLo}$ , and $\underline{LCo}$ : Lowest dose (or concentration) to cause lethal or toxic effects.
-Cancer Information: $\underline{IARC}$ : International Agency for Research on Cancer. $\underline{NTP}$ : National Toxicology Program. $\underline{RTECS}$ : Registry of Toxic Effects of Chemical Substances.
-IARC and NTP rate chemicals on a scale of decreasing potential to cause human cancer with rankings from 1 to 4.
-Subrankings (2A, 2B, etc.) are also used.
-Other Information: $\underline{BEI}$ : ACGIH Biological Exposure Indices, represent the levels of determinants which are most likely to be observed in specimens collected from a healthy worker who has been exposed to chemicals to the same extent as a worker with inhalation exposure to the TLV.
+Human and Animal Toxicology: Possible health hazards as derived from human data, animal studies, or from the results of studies with similar compounds are presented.
+LD 10 Lethal Dose (solids & liquids) that kills 50% of the exposed animals.
+LCso: Lethal Concentration (gases) that kills 50% of the exposed animals.
+Loga.
+Lethal in parts of material per million parts of air or water. mg/m2: Concentration expressed in weight of substance per volume of air. mg/kg: Quantity of material, by weight, administered to a test subject, based on their body weight in kg.
+TDLo: Lowest dose to cause a symptom.
+TCLo: Lowest concentration to cause a symptom.
+TDo, LDLo, and LDo, or TC, TCo, LCLo, and LCo: Lowest dose (or concentration) to cause lethal or toxic effects.
+Cancer Information: IARC: International Agency for Research on Cancer.
+NTP: National Toxicodogy Program.
+RTECS: Registry of Toxic Effects of Chemical Substances.
+IARC and NTP rate chemicals on a scale of decreasing potential to cause human cancer with rankings from 1 to Subrankings (2A, 2B, etc.) are also used.
+Other Information: BEI: ACGIH Biological xposure Indices, represent the levels of determinants which are most likely to be observed in specimens collected from a healthy worker who has been exposed to chemicals to the same extent as a worker with inhalation exposure to the TLV.